 Fishing Trip – Sunkoshi: 5 Days

-Sun Koshi in Nepali means “River of gold”.
-This name might have stuck with this river because small quantities of gold is panned from its sand.
-The rapids in this river, except for few cases, gradually become more complex.
-Hence, it is suitable for the first time rafters and for those who want to brush up their rafting/kayaking skills.
-The river itself starts from Tibetan border, passes through high mountains and valleys down, to the plains of Nepal and into the mighty Ganges in India.
+If you’re looking to go on a fishing trip, you’ve got to consider the Sunkoshi 5-day trip!
+This name might have stuck with this river because small quantities of gold are panned from its sand.
+Except for a few cases, the rapids in this river gradually become more complex.
+Hence, it suits first-time rafters or fishing enthusiasts who want to improve their kayaking/ rafting, and fishing skills.
+The river starts from the Tibetan border, passes through high mountains and valleys, down to the plains of Nepal, and into the mighty Ganges in India.

-Moreover, for this trip, we will provide you Nepal Government licensed river guides, who have completed Red Cross first aid training.
-Our guides hold rafting certifications from International Rafting Federation (IRF) and are also trained as Whitewater Rescue Technicians (WRT).
+Further, for this trip, we will provide you with Nepal government-licensed river guides who have completed Red Cross first aid training.
+Our guides hold rafting certifications from the International Rafting Federation (IRF) and are trained as Whitewater Rescue Technicians (WRT).
 Be assured that you will be in our safe hands.
+Going on a fishing trip in Sunkoshi will be no less than an adventure for you.
+And, since it is suitable for all age groups regardless of their expertise in outdoor activities, the trip is about giving the travelers the best of both worlds!

 Itinerary